Mulch & Soil FAQs

 • Don’t share plants as you may unintentionally be sharing jumping worms.
 Although the worms may be easy to see, the cocoon is not.
 And the last thing you want to do is share these invaders with your gardening friends.

 • Don’t move plants from a jumping worm-infested garden to another area.
-Limiting their spread can help you maintain soil and plant health in non-infested areas. • Purchase plants from reliable sources and examine plants for signs of these unwelcome pests.
+Limiting their spread can help you maintain soil and plant health in non-infested areas.

 • Clean soil and debris from tools and clothing each time you move from one garden bed to the next.
 I used one set of tools and pair of boots when working in a garden bed where jumping worms were found.
 Be sure to clean your boots and clothes before visiting other's landscapes.